urbit/docs/concepts/azimuth.md

 ## The Urbit HD Wallet

-Owners of Azimuth points need safeguards that allow for the use of Urbit without jeopardizing cryptographic ownership of their assets.
-Toward this end, we created the **Urbit Hierarchical Deterministic (HD) Wallet** for the storage of points.
-The Urbit HD Wallet is not one key-pair, but a system of related key-pairs that each have distinct powers, from setting networking keys for communicating in the Arvo network to transferring ownership of points.
+Owners of Urbit identities need safeguards that allow for the use of Urbit without jeopardizing cryptographic ownership of their assets.
+Toward this end, we created the **Urbit Hierarchical Deterministic (HD) Wallet** for the storage of identities.
+The Urbit HD Wallet is not one key-pair, but a system of related key-pairs that each have distinct powers, from setting networking keys for communicating in the Arvo network to transferring ownership of identities.

 The Urbit HD Wallet's derivation paths have a hierarchical structure, so that keys with different powers can be physically separated.
 A \"master ticket" can re-derive the entire wallet in case of loss.
-The encryption and authentication keys that points ships use to sign messages within the network are also derived from the wallet.
+The encryption and authentication keys that identities ships use to sign messages within the network are also derived from the wallet.

 Urbit HD wallets are composed of the following items, which are each assigned to their own individual Ethereum key-pairs.